 For most AWS users, especially those who are new to it, on-demand resource availability is crucial.
 Pay-as-you-go is a defining feature of the AWS public cloud.
 While on-demand resource allocation looks optimal in theory, top management in every organization immediately “gets” the benefits of transitioning to a cloud platform as the company will pay only for actual resources usage.

-However, the cost element of even a mid-sized applications in the cloud can become very high when the cloud architect allocates resources that have to meet the non-functional requirements like scalability, resiliency, performance, fault tolerance, highly available, security, etc. As the quantum of cloud resources increase from low to medium and finally to large-scale deployment, the consolidated bill for the entire infrastructure can catch everyone by surprise in the organisation.
+However, the cost element of even a mid-sized applications in the cloud can become very high when the cloud architect allocates resources that have to meet the non-functional requirements like scalability, resiliency, performance, fault tolerance, highly available, security, etc. As the quantum of cloud resources increase from low to medium and finally to large-scale deployment, the consolidated bill for the entire infrastructure can catch everyone by surprise in the organization.

 Reserved Instances (RIs) – An Alternate Pricing Model

-AWS allows you to commit for certain cloud resources in advance and provides the resources at discounted usage pricing if organizations also pay for the RIs in advance.
+AWS allows you to commit to certain cloud resources in advance and provides the resources at discounted usage pricing if organizations also pay for the RIs in advance.
 The RIs can be reserved for 1 or 3 years at a substantial discount of up to 75 percent in comparison with on-demand instance pricing.
 If the RIs (called Scheduled Reserved Instances) are agreed to be launched only on some pre-scheduled time windows, there are further discounts that could be availed.
 In addition to the above-mentioned usage-based optimization models, there are further discounts based on various payment models, namely All Upfront, Partial Upfront, and No Upfront.
 The All Upfront model gives the highest discount and the partial upfront model provides a lesser discount, while no upfront model provides a very little discount, which would be only slightly more economical than on-demand instance pricing.

 In addition to the RI model, AWS provides Spot Instances that often cost 10 percent to 15 percent of the cost of on-demand instance equivalents.
 But these are appropriate for batch jobs or time-insensitive workloads.
 It is interesting to note that RIs aren’t limited to EC2; they’re also available for databases (e.g. RDS, DynamoDB, ElastiCache) and CloudFront.